-• Default: variants-per-test
+- Default: variants-per-test - Type: <class 'str'>

-9.11.90 run.external runner
+9.12.106 run.external_runner

 Path to an specific test runner that allows the use of its own tests.
 This should be used for running tests that do not conform to Avocado's SIMPLE test interface and can not run standalone.
 Note: the use of -external-runner overwrites the -loaders to 'external_runner'